Peru’s Traditional Drinks: Must-Try Beverages

 Peruvian cuisine continues to attract food lovers from all around the world, and one of the top reasons why travelers visit Peru is to experience its delicious and diverse flavors.
-We Peruvians are proud of our rich culinary traditions, which reflect our nation’s cultural identity, from iconic dishes like ceviche to hearty plates like lomo saltado.

-But beyond food, Peru is also known for its traditional drinks.
+But beyond food, Peru is also popular for its traditional drinks.
 Whether you’re looking for refreshing nonalcoholic options or want to explore the best alcoholic beverages, these must-try Peruvian drinks are an essential part of the local experience.

 From drinks that pair perfectly with your meal to those you’ll enjoy on their own, these beverages showcase the best of Peruvian culture.
-So, without further ado, let’s explore the traditional drinks in Peru that you simply can’t miss on your next visit!

 Alcoholic Drinks